vincentleeuwen/python-cooking-with-objects/README.md

 ### 5. Make an instance of the waiter in the pizzeria

 An instance is when we create an object from a class.
-You can create a object by calling the constructor method, `Waiter()`, and by default it takes no arguments.
+You can create an object by calling the constructor method, `Waiter()`, and by default it takes no arguments.

 - Create a new instance of `Waiter` and assign it to a variable `w = Waiter()`

 ### 6. Call the greeting method

-- Call a method on a object by placing it after a dot.
+- Call a method on an object by placing it after a dot.
 Like `object.method()`.
 So to call the `greet_guest` method on the object stored in `w` you can call `w.greet_guest()`

 ### 7. Test if it all works